 During 2013, the board of directors approved and the Company adopted the Cherry Hill Mortgage Investment Corporation 2013 Equity Incentive Plan ("2013 Plan").
 The 2013 Plan provides for the grant of options to purchase shares of the Company's common stock, stock awards, stock appreciation rights, performance units, incentive awards and other equity-based awards, including long term incentive plan units ("LTIP-OP Units") of the Company's operating partnership, Cherry Hill Operating Partnership, LP (the "Operating Partnership").
 Each LTIP-OP Unit awarded is deemed equivalent to an award of one share of our common stock under the 2013 Plan and reduces the 2013 Plan's share authorization for other awards on a one-for-one basis.

-The following tables present information as of December 31, 2014 and 2013 with respect to the Company's equity compensation plans:
+The following table presents information with respect to the Company's equity compensation plans as of December 31, 2015:

 Equity Incentive Plan Information